Table of Contents

 Laboratory Evaluation and Diagnosis of Hypothyroidism

-Measurement of TSH is the primary investigation in the evaluation of hypothyroidism.
-Increased TSH needs to be confirmed by the estimation of free T4.
+TSH measurement is the primary starting point of evaluating hypothyroidism.
+Increased TSH needs to be confirmed by estimating free T4.

 Primary hypothyroidism is diagnosed by the presence of: